Farmer’s Markets in Clark County

 Washington State Farmers Markets

 There are many other farmers markets all across Washington.
-The Washington State Farmers Market Association, based in Puyallup WA maintains a list of all the markets.
+The Washington State Farmers Market Association, based in Seattle, WA maintains a list of all the markets.
 This association holds an annual convention that caters to the needs of both existing as well as prospective market managers.

 Portland Farmers Markets